-The compressed NIFTI tar.gz files total 10 - 14 GB per subject for the unprocessed data.
-The structural data ('strc') range from 60 - 100 MB; each of the BOLD sessions ('fnca' and 'fncb', each including R-fMRI and T-fMRI scans) are 4 - 6 GB in size; and the diffusion session is about 2.3 GB in size.
+The compressed NIFTI tar.gz files total 8 - 12 GB per subject.
+The structural data ('strc') range from 60 - 100 MB, and each of the BOLD sessions ('fnca' and 'fncb', each including R-fMRI and T-fMRI scans) are \sim 4 - 6 GB in size.
 Please be mindful of your internet bandwidth when downloading these data.
 After unpacking, the total file size changes little because most files are .nii.gz.

-The processed files are about 16 GB per subject for the tar.gz files (1.2 GB for the structural, 12 GB for the fMRI, and 3 GB for the diffusion.
+The processed files are about 14 GB per subject for the tar.gz files and 15 GB for the unpacked files.